picosonic/js13k-2022/devdiary/diary.md

 # Dev Diary / Postmortem

-This is my fifth game jam entry.
+This is my sixth game jam entry.

 Like in previous years, just before the theme was announced I created a new project template with updated build and minify steps from my entry last year.